Using the feature branch workflow

 - On your feature branch, make your code changes.

 When your work is complete, commit the changes to the feature branch and push

 the commit to your source control system.
 This commit triggers your regex branch

-When your pipeline is triggered, Continuous Delivery for PE runs any jobs and impact analysis tasks you've set up.
-If the promotion conditions set in your pipeline are met (if all the jobs succeed, for example), the pipeline starts a feature branch deployment.
+When your pipeline is triggered, Continuous Delivery for PE runs the jobs and impact analysis tasks you set up.
+If the pipeline's promotion conditions are met (for example, if all jobs succeed), the pipeline starts a feature branch deployment.

 How does a feature branch deployment work?
-Using Code Manager, Continuous Delivery for PE deploys the code in your commit to a Puppet environment with the same name as the branch that triggered the pipeline.
+Using Code Manager, Continuous Delivery for PE deploys your committed code to a Puppetenvironment with the same name as the branch that triggered the pipeline.
 If an environment with this name doesn't already exist (as is most likely the case), Continuous Delivery for PE creates it.

 When the feature branch deployment is complete, run Puppet on a test node, specifying the special

 environment created by Continuous Delivery for PE.
 This Puppet run applies your changes to the test node